christinalavingia/Bamazon/README.md

        * If n, they see this console message "Thanks for stopping by!" and the NodeJs application starts again with prompt 1.
 2. Would you like to purchase an item?
     * The user has the option of typing in Y for Yes or n for No
-      * If Yes, the prompts continue; if n they see this console message "Thank you, come back soon!" and the NodeJS application starts again with prompt 1.
+      * If Yes, the prompts continue
+      * If n they see this console message "Thank you, come back soon!" and the NodeJS application starts again with prompt 1.
 3. Please enter the ID of the item you'd like to purchase.
     * Accepts a numeric value between 1 and 10.
 4. How many units would you like to purchase?